-Applicants must hold a minimum of a bachelor's degree from a United States regionally accredited college or university and course work accredited by the ACEND.
-International students must have the academic degree validated as equivalent to the bachelor's or master's degree conferred by a U.S. regionally accredited college or university and course work accredited by the ACEND.
+Applicants must hold a minimum of a bachelor's degree from a United States regionally accredited college or university and coursework accredited by the ACEND.
+International students must have the academic degree validated as equivalent to a bachelor's or master's degree conferred by a U.S. regionally accredited college or university and coursework accredited by the ACEND.

 Upon acceptance into the program, interns will be asked to provide the below for registration and enrollment into the Northwell Health Dietetic Internship:

 - Completed official verification statement – The verification statement must bear the original signature of the official didactic program director with the date in month, day and year format for both the program completion date and the signature date by August 15.

 - Proof of medical insurance – You must provide evidence of medical insurance.
 Please bring in your medical insurance card along with front and back copies.

 - Professional liability insurance – You must obtain professional liability insurance for a minimum of $1 million each incident/occurrence and $5 million aggregate.
 Coverage should be effective by August 15.
 A copy of the Memorandum of Insurance is required.
 You may contact Mercer Consumer, a service of Mercer Health & Benefits Administration, LLC, an agency recommended by the Academy of Nutrition and Dietetics, at (800) 503-9230 or proliability.com any time from 8am to 5pm CST, Monday through Friday.

 - Physical examination and immunization – All interns will be scheduled for a physical examination by Employee Health Services.
 Immunization records will be reviewed and any required immunizations will be provided.